ForestOfLight/skyoobguide/index.md

 # Sky OOB Guide
 {: .fs-9 }

 This website highlights many (and hopefully all) of the tricks and glitches there are to enhance your gameplay and experience in Sky: Children of the Light.
 For more information, visit the SkyOOB Discord server or any of the other servers involved in the creation of this doc.
-We’d love to help you out!
-{: .fs-6 .fw-300 }
+We’d love to help you out! {: .fs-6 .fw-300 }

 [Getting Started!](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Join the SkyOOB Discord](https://discord.gg/h6JtXQv62y){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 {: .new }
-> **This area holes new information!**
+> **This area holds new information!**
 > Isn't that cool?

 {: .warning }